ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 Payment channels will not appear in the blockchain, except in the case of disputes

-Users will be able to enter the system with on blockchain transaction and then open many channels without further blockchain contact.
+Users will be able to enter the system with one blockchain transaction and then open many channels without further blockchain contact.

 atomic transfers / atomic swaps